mitchross/k3s-argocd-starter/readme.md

 # Login to Cloudflare (this will open a browser)
 cloudflared tunnel login

-# Set your domain
+# Set your domain (DO NOT COMMIT THIS VALUE)
 export DOMAIN="yourdomain.com"

-# Create tunnel and store its name
-export TUNNEL_NAME="k3s-cluster"
+export TUNNEL_NAME="k3s-cluster"  # This should match the name in your config.yaml
-cloudflared tunnel create $TUNNEL_NAME

 # Create namespace for cloudflared
 kubectl create namespace cloudflared

+# Create the tunnel
+cloudflared tunnel create $TUNNEL_NAME

 # Get tunnel credentials and create Kubernetes secret
+# IMPORTANT: Create this secret BEFORE deploying cloudflared
 cloudflared tunnel token --cred-file tunnel-creds.json $TUNNEL_NAME
 kubectl create secret generic tunnel-credentials \
   --namespace=cloudflared \